Basic life support: S - Send for help

 Sending for help allows much more assistance to be rendered upon the patient and increases their chances of receiving ALS.

 A - Airway

-Opening of the airway via the Jaw Thrust maneuver is the preferred method as the head-tilt maneuver is thought to be more risky for people with suspected spinal injury.
-If the person is in danger of pulmonary aspiration then they should be placed in the recovery position or more advanced airway management should be used.
+Opening of the airway via the jaw-thrust maneuver is the preferred method as the head-tilt maneuver is thought to be more risky for people with suspected spinal injury.
+If the person is in danger of pulmonary aspiration, then they should be placed in the recovery position, or more advanced airway management should be used.

 B - Breathing

-Once the airway has been opened checking for breathing should begin, if the respiratory rate is below 12-20 breaths per minute then CPR should begin, however if the patient is breathing normally then the rescuer should place them in the recovery position and summon an ambulance.
+Once the airway has been opened checking for breathing should begin, if the respiratory rate is below 12-20 breaths per minute then reassess for responsiveness and pulse, however if the patient is breathing normally then the rescuer should place them in the recovery position and summon an ambulance.

 C - CPR

 D - Defibrillation

 Once an automated external defibrillator (AED) has been acquired the rescuer should then finish the round of CPR, use the AED and then begin another round of CPR.
 However the AED will usually notify the rescuer of any impediments to continued CPR (such as a sinus rhythm or asystole) in which case the rescuer may be prompted to cease CPR.